Fredholm determinants in the multiparticle hopping asymmetric diffusion model: with the step Bernoulli initial condition in the PushASEP

-The author was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the Fonds de recherche du Qu\'{e}bec - nature et technologies (FQRNT) and the CRM Laboratoire de Physique Math\'{e}matique.
-The author is grateful to Guillaume Barraquand for his valuable comments on the first version of the manuscript. \\ \\ \\
+\textbf{Acknowledgement} The author would like to thank Guillaume Barraquand and Ivan Corwin for pointing out an error in the earlier version of this paper and providing some valuable comments.
+This work was partially supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the Fonds de recherche du Qu\'{e}bec - nature et technologies (FQRNT), the CRM Laboratoire de Physique Math\'{e}matique, and the social policy grant of Nazarbayev University.